Iowa Court Records

 What are Iowa Criminal Court Records?

-Iowa criminal court records refer to any documented information generated during criminal court proceedings.
+Iowa criminal court records refer to documented information generated during criminal court proceedings.
 This information typically includes sworn affidavits, witness testimonies, deposition tapes, trial transcripts, plaintiff and/or defendant information and records of court actions, motions filed and judgments.
-Under Iowa State Code Chapter 22, all these records, which are maintained by the Iowa judicial branch, can be accessed, examined and copied by any and every interested member of the public except where otherwise stated by statutory law.
+Under Iowa State Code Chapter 22, most of the records maintained by the Iowa judicial branch, can be accessed, examined and copied by any and every interested member of the public except where otherwise stated by statutory law.

 Understanding the Iowa Criminal Court System